Charismatic Gifts

 The impact of charismatic gifts extends beyond the church into the world in the lives of both Christians and non-Christians (Volf 1991: 111; 1994: 184).
 Scriptural examples of this include the gift of evangelism (Eph 4:11), bringing the gospel to non-Christians and the gift of giving (Rom 12:8), meeting the needs of the poor (Christians and non-Christians alike; 1991: 111; 1994: 184).
 The Spirit’s work through charismatic gifts reflects the values of the new creation and is present in human thought, work, art, rest, and worship, drawing human beings into partnership with God’s eschatological transformation of the world (1991: 113–114; Volf 1994: 39–40, 45).
 Charismatic gifts also have the capacity to establish mutuality and healthy interdependence in human relationships, reflecting the ‘reciprocal’ and ‘symmetrical’ relationships within the trinitarian life of God (1998: 236, 239, 247).

 Similar to Volf, Frank Macchia views charismatic gifts as spiritually and socially transformative, however he locates their grounding in the experience of Spirit baptism (Macchia 2006: 146).
-This is a crucial principle in Macchia’s theology, which connects giftedness with greater awareness of and participation in divine love (the core of Spirit baptism and spiritual transformation; 2006: 60).
+This is a crucial principle in Macchia’s theology, which connects giftedness with greater awareness of and participation in divine love (the core of Spirit baptism and spiritual transformation; 2006: 60; see also Participation in the Christian Doctrinal and Philosophical Tradition).
 The effects of these experiences and gifts of the Spirit extend beyond the individual into the broader community and world (including creation itself; 2006: 60).
 Macchia writes: ‘ultimate justification in new creation is foreshadowed in a variety of ways in the Church through a broad diversity of gifts that function as channels of the Spirit to sanctify and empower the people of God’ (2000a: 19).
 Such gifts are a ‘foretaste of justified existence’ providing ‘transformed lives’, ‘justice’, and ‘reconciliation’ during the time leading up to the eschaton (Macchia 2001: 215).

 Charismatic gifts can also serve as vehicles for ecumenical cooperation in ministry.
 Macchia writes, ‘We might even discover that every church tradition is gifted in unique ways toward the edification of the church catholic, discovering perhaps that gifts of grace are not even confined to the universal church’ (2000b: 29).
 He states further: